Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

-The bulk of the difficulty in proving Theorem \ref{thm::conv_abs_disc} lies in finding an efficient estimate for the operator norm of $\nabla^2 \calL_R$.
-As shown in Lemma \ref{lem::grad_exp_cond}, the regularizer $R$ is defined in terms of a product over matrices $\weight_\ell^2 + \eta^2 \cdot I_d$.
-Expanding this product and individually bounding the second derivatives of each term would yield a bound for $\nabla^2 \calL_R$ of the order $O(2^L \cdot \calL_R(\weight_1(0), \ldots, \weight_L(0))^L)$.
-Since the maximal step-size $\sup_k \alpha_k$ must lie below twice the reciprocal of the estimated operator norm, this would lead to slow convergence for even moderately large $L$ and bad initializations.
-By exploiting the specific form \eqref{eq::reg_poly} of the regularizer $R$, one can improve this estimate to $O\big(L \cdot \calL_R(\weight_1(0), \ldots, \weight_L(0))\big)$, as shown in the assumption on $\sup \alpha_k$ in Theorem \ref{thm::conv_abs_disc}.
-In comparison, the corresponding operator norm estimate for the unregularized descent scales like $O(L^{2 L} \cdot \calL_R(\weight_1(0), \ldots, \weight_L(0))^2)$, unless the initial matrices are chosen close to being balanced.
+The difficulty in proving Theorem \ref{thm::conv_abs_disc} lies in finding an efficient estimate for the largest singular value of $\nabla^2 \calL_R$.
+As shown in Lemma \ref{lem::grad_exp_cond}, the regularizer $R$ is defined in terms of a product over vectors $\weight_\ell^2 + \eta^2 \cdot \bfone$.
+Expanding this product and individually bounding the second derivatives of each term would yield a bound for $\nabla^2 \calL_R$ of the order $O(2^L \cdot \calL_R^L)$.
+Since the maximal step-size must eventually lie below twice the reciprocal of the estimated operator norm, this would lead to slow convergence for even moderately large $L$ and bad initializations.
+By exploiting the specific form \eqref{eq::reg_poly} of the regularizer $R$, one can improve this estimate to $O(L \cdot \calL_R)$, as shown in the assumption on $\alpha_k$ in Theorem \ref{thm::conv_abs_disc}.
+In comparison, the corresponding largest singular value estimate for the unregularized descent scales like $O(L^{2 L} \cdot \calL_R^2)$, unless the initial matrices are chosen close to being balanced.
 See Theorem 2.4 and Remark 2.5 in \cite{nguegnang_rauhut_et_al_2024} for further details.

+In practice, training algorithms often feature distinct learning rate phases, such as the popular warm-up/stable/decay (WSD) schedule.
+The stable phase typically targets a constant learning rate exceeding the stability threshold, thereby causing the loss to fluctuate wildly until the decay phase returns the algorithm to stable descent \citep{wen_li_et_al_2025}.
+The stability threshold for $\alpha_k$ in Theorem \ref{thm::conv_abs_disc} gives a sufficient condition in terms of the loss $\calL_R(\bftheta_k)$ for stable descent to occur.